 The AQSIQ did not reveal the name of the toys' producer, Xinhua said.

-On Wednesday, U.S. safety officials voluntarily recalled about 4.2 million of Chinese-made toys.
+U.S. safety officials voluntarily recalled about 4.2 million of the Chinese-made toys Wednesday.

-Scientists have found the highly popular holiday toy contains a butylene glycol adhesive solvent that, once metabolized, converts into the toxic "date rape" drug GHB (gamma-hydroxy butyrate), U.S. Consumer Product Safety Commission (CPSC) spokesman Scott Wolfson told CNN.
+Scientists have found the highly popular holiday toy contains a chemical that, once metabolized, converts into the toxic "date rape" drug GHB (gamma-hydroxy butyrate), Scott Wolfson, a spokesman with the U.S. Consumer Product Safety Commission (CPSC), told CNN.

 "Children who swallow the beads can become comatose, develop respiratory depression or have seizures," a CPSC statement warned.

-The Bindeez toys were recalled Tuesday by Melbourne-based Moose Enterprise after three children in Australia swallowed large quantities of the beads and were hospitalized.
+The Bindeez toys were recalled Tuesday by Melbourne-based Moose Enterprise Pty.
+Ltd. after three children in Australia swallowed large quantities of the beads and were hospitalized.